 Health is Wealth Athletics Club in partnership with the Nelson Mandela Museum and O.R.
-Tambo District Municipality present the 2nd annual Icon's Journey Marathon.
+Tambo District Municipality present the 3rd annual The Icon's Journey Marathon (proud member of Proudly South African).

-Participants will touch the landmarks and institutions that made and shaped the former State President & global Icon Tata Nelson Mandela by cycling/running
+Participants will touch the landmarks and institutions that made and shaped the former State President & global Icon Tata Nelson Mandela by cycling or running the heritage route:

 103km Clarkebury Institution start.